 With a free plan, you’ll run into difficulties when the plan needs to be changed.
 If you miss a session (and you will!), you likely don’t know how to adjust for it.
 But your running coach does!

 Like anything, it’s important to know what you’re getting into before hiring an online coach.
 In order to get the most out of your experience, you should expect a lot of communication and back and forth with your coach to figure out your needs.

 Personalized Training Plan

-At a minimum, your coach will assist with helping you tailor a training plan specific to your running needs.
-This is why communication between coach and runner is so important so you get the program that is best for you.
+At a minimum, your coach will assist you in tailoring a training plan specific to your running needs.
+This is why communication between coach and runner is so important: so you get the program that is best for you.

-According to Annelie Stockton, a coach for Team RunRun, runners can expect not only a training plan specific to them but also the flexibility to adjust for changes in a schedule and answer questions when needed.
-Coaches are there to help runners push themselves and telling them when to rest.
+According to Annelie Stockton, a coach for Team RunRun, runners can expect not only a training plan specific to them, but also the flexibility to adjust for changes in schedule, and answers to questions when they arise.
+Coaches are an external voice that advises runners on which to push it and when to rest.

 Stockton says, “Runners typically have a great work ethic and love to push themselves.
 I believe one of the most important things a run coach can provide is scheduled rest days and easy days that will benefit their runner, help them improve, and keep them healthy long-term.”

 Running isn’t just about the legs, and coaching isn’t just about tempo runs, intervals, and rest days.
 A good coach will also dispense advice on nutrition, gait analysis, cross-training, equipment and gear suggestions, and more.
 Different coaches will provide different services, but this should always be clearly stated on their profiles.